 However, there are several ways to combat stage fright, ‘though most of them speak about focusing on that very first line to go smoothly.
 Once you go out of your way, everything might crumble.
 So, do something important to relieve yourself of tension before singing.

 You can get relief from stress through physical exercise.
 Stretch or make a run on your feet before you perform.

-Think about your main goal in performing on stage.
+Think about your main goal of performing on stage.
 Imagine how good you can be in giving pleasure to others.
-Remember the times when you were called on the stage to receive your awards and compliments for a great achievement.
+Remember the times when you were called on the stage to receive your awards and compliments for great achievement.
 Here is one thing that you can do – close your eyes and imagine that your audience is wearing underwear.
 Sure it works!